-- Do you or anyone in your household have coronavirus? - Do you have a new, continuous cough? - Do you have a high temperature (37.8°C or over)? - Does anyone in your household have a new, continuous cough or a high temperature?
+Do you or anyone in your household:

+- have coronavirus?

+- have a new, continuous cough?

+- have a high temperature (37.8°C or over)?

+- have a loss or change to your sense of smell or taste?

 If they answer yes to any of the above questions, ask: